 McDermott Will & Emery LLP (1121L:US) named Martin Milner as a partner in its U.S. and international tax practice group, based in the firm’s Washington office.

 Milner, who joins from Mayer Brown LLP (1120L:US), will focus his practice on the U.S. federal tax aspects of mergers, acquisitions, dispositions and restructuring transactions.

 McDermott has more than 1,000 lawyers with offices in Boston, Brussels, Chicago, Dusseldorf, Houston, London, Los Angeles, Miami, Milan, Munich, New York, Rome, Washington and California’s Orange County and Silicon Valley.

-Walter Tinley Anderson III, a corporate and securities attorney in the Atlanta, joined Womble Carlyle Sandridge & Rice LLP (1188L) as a partner.
+Walter Tinley Anderson III, a corporate and securities attorney in the Atlanta, joined Womble Carlyle Sandridge & Rice LLP (1188L:US) as a partner.
 He was previously at Paul Hastings Janofsky & Walker Ltd. in the Atlanta office.